Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Constructions of boundary conditions, independence of choices

-To prove item \eqref{it:single_Witten} of the proposition, we first note that, by Lemma \ref{lem:a single section for Witten-closed step} and induction on $\dim(\CM_v^{1/r})$, there exists a family of multisections $s^v$ for each closed $v\in\mathcal{V}(\Gamma)$ satisfying the conditions of the proposition.
+The proofs of these lemmas are quite involved, so we defer them until later. \begin{proof}[Proof of Proposition~\ref{prop:a_single_section_for_Witten_or_L_i}] To prove item \eqref{it:single_Witten} of the proposition, we first note that, by Lemma \ref{lem:a single section for Witten-closed step} and induction on $\dim(\CM_v^{1/r})$, there exists a family of multisections $s^v$ for each closed $v\in\mathcal{V}(\Gamma)$ satisfying the conditions of the proposition.
 What remains, then, is to consider open vertices.

 We shall construct, for any abstract open vertex $v\in \mathcal{V}(\Gamma)$, a transverse positive multisection $s^v\in C_m^\infty(\oPM_v,\cW)$ such that for any $\Lambda\in\partial v\setminus\partial^+ v,$